expo/expo/docs/pages/guides/authentication.md

     - `npx create-react-native-app` or `expo eject`
   - Standalone builds in the App or Play Store
     - `expo build:ios` or `expo build:android`
-  - Custom Expo client builds
+  - Custom Expo Go builds
-    - `expo client:ios`
+    - `Expo Go:ios`
 - **Create:** Use `AuthSession.makeRedirectUri({ native: '<YOUR_URI>' })` to select native when running in the correct environment.
   - This link must be hard coded because it cannot be inferred from the config reliably, with exception for Standalone builds using `scheme` from `app.config.js` or `app.json`.
 Often this will be used for providers like Google or Okta which require you to use a custom native URI redirect.
 You can add, list, and open URI schemes using `npx uri-scheme`.
   - If you change the `expo.scheme` after ejecting then you'll need to use the `expo apply` command to apply the changes to your native project, then rebuild them (`yarn ios`, `yarn android`).